Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator

 \section{Constrained symplectic dynamics: numerical results}

-In this section, we present numerical results for the constrained symplectic-quantization dynamics of the quantum harmonic oscillator presented in the previous sections.
-We first analyze the one-point function $\langle \hat q(\ell)\rangle_{\mathrm{P.B.}}$ with periodic boundary conditions, using it as a diagnostic of finite intrinsic-time ($\Delta\tau$) effects and of the convergence of dynamical averages.
-We then compute the two-point correlator $\langle \hat q(\ell)\hat q(\ell')\rangle_{\mathrm{P.B.}}$, both in coordinate and momentum space, and compare it with the exact lattice expressions, obtaining quantitative agreement and confirming the correctness of the constrained sampling of real-time fluctuations.
-Next, we reconstruct the canonical equal-time commutator by means of lattice Schwinger--Dyson identities and long-$\Delta\tau$ averages of the microscopic dynamics, and verify numerically that $[\hat q,\hat p]=i\hbar$ is reproduced with unit slope as a function of $\hbar$.
-Finally, we consider Dirichlet boundary conditions and study the time dependence of $\langle \hat q^{2k}(\ell)\rangle_{\mathrm{D.B.}(T)}$ for $k=1,2,3$, showing that its discrete Fourier spectrum exhibits sharp peaks at the expected harmonics $2\Omega,4\Omega,\ldots,2k\Omega$, thereby providing direct evidence that the constrained symplectic dynamics captures the tower of excited-state contributions in real time.
+In this section, we present numerical results for the constrained symplectic-quantization dynamics of the quantum harmonic oscillator discussed in the previous sections.
+First, in Sec.~\ref{ss:average} we analyze the one-point function $\langle \hat q(x_0)\rangle_{\mathrm{P.B.}}$ with periodic boundary conditions (hence the subscript ``P.B.''), using it as a diagnostic for finite intrinsic-time effects and exploiting its study as a benchmark to test the convergence of dynamical averages.
+Second, in Sec.~\ref{subsec:two-point-periodic} we present the results for the two-point correlation function $\langle \hat q(x_0)\hat q(x_0')\rangle_{\mathrm{P.B.}}$ on a Minkowskian time lattice, finding a perfect agreement between numerical simulation and analytical prediction.
+We then present in Sec.~\ref{sec:lat-commutator} the calculation on a Minkowskian time lattice of the expectation value $\langle [\hat{q},\hat{p}] \rangle$, again using periodic boundary conditions in time, showing that, in perfect agreement with the theory, the simulations yield $\textrm{Im}(\langle [\hat{q},\hat{p}] \rangle) = \hbar$ for different values of $\hbar$, which enters as a parameter of the simulation.
+Finally, in Sec.~\ref{subsec:q2k-dirichlet-spectrum} we study the expectation values of even powers of the operator position with fixed-end (Dirichlet) boundary conditions in Minkowskian time (referred to with the subscript ``D.B.''), i.e., $\langle q^{2k}(x_0)\rangle_{\mathrm{D.B.}(T)}$ with $q(x_0^f)=q(x_0^i)$, showing that the power spectrum of this observable has a discrete structure of peaks with a spacing in frequency which precisely corresponds to the structure of harmonic oscillator excited states.